gnif/LookingGlass/doc/troubleshooting.rst

          **NOTE: Do make sure that you do NOT install the QEMU Guest Tools driver.
 These are not the same.**

--  **Are you using Wayland?**

-   -  Clipboard functionality is not compatible with Wayland.
-If you are using it you need to disable it for the clipboard to work.

 .. _followed_installation_instructions_but_looking_glass_still_doesnt_launch:

 Followed Installation Instructions but Looking Glass Still Doesn't Launch